 For this reason, we, as your hired professionals, can serve as your middle-man and ensure a seamless transition as you switch hands on the venue side.
 We are there for you from the moment you book with us, to your big day!

-We’ve had weddings in large Hotels or Venues that have 3-5 weddings at the same time.
+I’ve had weddings in large Hotels or Venues that have 3-5 weddings at the same time.
 Sometimes your venue coordinator will have more than just your wedding to supervise.
 For this reason, the venue coordinator will spend large chunks of time away from the most important parts of your wedding.
 This means you may not have them available to help facilitate your ceremony or help cue your Maid of Honor for speeches.
 Since your wedding planner will commit their day to only your wedding, they will be present and available for all of the important parts of your wedding day.

 CONTACT US TODAY TO LEARN MORE ABOUT OUR SERVICES!